neoforge-dev/starter/memory-bank/active-context.md

 - Implemented factory pattern for test data generation
 - Created a flexible test runner script to streamline the testing process
 - Added comprehensive documentation for the testing infrastructure
+- Fixed PostgreSQL collation issues with a custom Docker image and initialization script
+- Added database-dependent tests to verify the solution

 ### Component Refactoring
 We are refactoring all components that use decorators to use standard class syntax.
 This is to ensure compatibility with future versions of Lit and to make the codebase more maintainable.